vdshulyak/Volopay/README.md

 ## Business Activities:
 Volopay streamlines processing of expenses  incurred by employees of its clients.
 Company provides corporate cards, credit, money transfers, expense reimbursements, and automated accounting—all in one platform.
-Volopay's intended customers are companies in Asia-Pacific Region that have employees whose expenses they reimburse.
+Volopay's intended customers are small to medium-sized companies in Asia-Pacific Region that do a lot of international business and  that have employees whose expenses they reimburse.
+The company's product minimizes foreign exchange fees and helps traking corporate expenses.
  More than a hundred of companies started using Volopay’s product in Singapore since 2019.
 According to Finextra website “Volopay offers everything businesses need to operate digitally and accelerate their growth; business accounts, corporate cards, money transfers, expense tracking, subscription management and accounting all in one single platform.”